mohashyne/metric-web_apps-capstone-/README.md

 ## 🙏 Acknowledgments <a name="acknowledgements"></a>

-I would like to acknowledge Mosh Hamedani for his great course on JavaScript.
+I would like to thank my colleagues at Microverse for their support during the project.
+Original design idea by <a href="https://www.behance.net/sakwadesignstudio">Nelson Sakwa on Behance.</a>
+Used as per the <a href="https://creativecommons.org/licenses/by-nc/4.0/Creative"> Commons license of the design </a>

 <p align="right">(<a href="#readme-top">back to top</a>)</p>